bycloudai/SwapCudaVersionWindows/README.md

     You can also check your GPU compatibility [here](https://github.com/pytorch/pytorch/issues/31285#issuecomment-641434931) for NVIDIA GPU < 30 series.
 If your GPU has CC >= 3.7, then it supports PyTorch.

+    If you just freshly downloaded CUDA, then you would not need to proceed in the following steps, because you would have the CUDA version you want.
+You can do another quick check with `nvcc --version` to check your version in any command prompt.

 * if you get something like this:

   ![image](https://user-images.githubusercontent.com/29135514/151626349-6d0d3507-68f0-423e-a04f-a49724e93b01.png)

   Then it means you have CUDA installed.
-And in my case, it's CUDA 11.6
+And in my case, it's CUDA 11.6.
+I will be swapping to CUDA 11.3 in the following steps.

-## Step 1: Swap CUDA Version
+## Step 1: Locate System Environment Variables
 Open up your environment variables.
 You can search "env" in the search tab, it should look something like this.
 <p align="center">
    <img src="https://user-images.githubusercontent.com/29135514/151625223-18027e0a-1bb4-48f6-aacf-1afb5dd4fdcf.png" width="250">